BogdanBarylo/FastAPI_Chat/README.md

     make dev
 2. This will start the Redis server (if not already running) and launch the FastAPI server.

-You can now access the application at ```bash http://localhost:8000.
+You can now access the application at http://localhost:8000.

 ## Usage
 Open http://localhost:8000/docs for interactive API documentation powered by FastAPI.